Guests at Terrace Tastings enjoy Insignia Bordeaux-style blend in bucolic splendor.

 Singular Design

-The late Joseph Phelps, then running a successful construction business, purchased a cattle ranch in St. Helena, planted grapes, and founded his winery in 1973.
-To design the production facility, he hired John Marsh Davis, an early practitioner of a Northern California modern architectural style that emphasized synergy between indoors and outdoors.
+Then running a successful construction business, the late Joseph Phelps purchased a cattle ranch in St. Helena, planted grapes, and founded his winery in 1973.
+To design the production facility, Phelps hired John Marsh Davis, an early practitioner of a Northern California modern architectural style that emphasized synergy between indoors and outdoors.
 Production moved away from the Davis structure a while back.
 Renovations completed in 2015 respected the original design while adding grand and intimate spaces for tasting and wine education.

 All about Insignia

-Joseph Phelps Vineyards built its reputation on consistently superior Cabernet Sauvignon and Insignia, California’s first proprietary Bordeaux-style wine of its type.
+Joseph Phelps Vineyards, purchased in 2022 by LVMH Moët Hennessy, built its reputation on consistently superior Cabernet Sauvignon and Insignia, California’s first proprietary Bordeaux-style wine of its type.
 Since the late 1980s, Insignia has been Cabernet dominant, though the amount of that grape varies depending on the vintage.
 In the past two decades, the varietal has constituted from two-thirds to 95% of the blend, with Merlot and Petit Verdot often present in significant amounts, and Malbec and Cabernet Franc to a lesser degree or not at all.
 Wine Spectator magazine named Insignia its Wine of the Year in the early 2000s, and the blend continues to receive high praise from other quarters.

 Whites, Syrah, and Pinot

-Phelps also makes whites, among them Sauvignon Blanc, Chardonnay, and Viognier, and there’s a late-harvest ice wine from Scheurebe grapes.
-Joseph Phelps was a fan of Viognier and other Rhône varietals; his winery’s 1974 Syrah represented the first commercial American release of a wine made from that red grape.
-The winery produces a Syrah from a prestigious Carneros vineyard.
-The Chardonnays come from Phelps-owned vineyards in the cooler Sonoma Coast appellation.
-The Pinot Noirs come from here, too.
+Sauvignon Blanc, Chardonnay, and Viognier are among the winery’s whites, along with Ovation, a sparkling wine, and Delice, a late-harvest ice wine from Scheurebe grapes.
+Joseph Phelps was a fan of Viognier and other Rhône varieties; his 1974 Syrah represented the first commercial American release of a wine made from that red grape.
+In recent years, the winery has produced a Syrah from a prestigious Carneros vineyard.
+The Chardonnays come from Phelps-owned vineyards in the cooler Sonoma Coast appellation, as do the Pinot Noirs.

 Itinerary

-Joseph Phelps Vineyards is part of 10 Foolproof Napa Valley Cabernet Tasting Experiences.
+Joseph Phelps Vineyards appears in 10 Foolproof Napa Valley Cabernet Tasting Experiences.

 Info